Chrome Molly: History

-Johnny Antcliffe left the band in December 2014 to be replaced in 2015 by John Foottit, the band return to the studio in August 2015 to record their sixth studio album with Toby Jepson again in the production role.

-The band's 6th studio album Hoodoo Voodoo was released in January 2017 on Edel records.
+Johnny Antcliffe left the band in December 2014 to be replaced in 2015 by John Foottit, the band returned to the studio in August 2015 to record their sixth studio album with Jepson again in the production role.
+The band's sixth studio album Hoodoo Voodoo was released in January 2017 on Edel Records.

 In September former member Andy Barrott returned to the line up replacing Sam Flint.
-Andy was a member in the 1980s.
-Andy was formerly a member of Geddes Axe, Baby Tuckoo and The Dukes of Bordello.
+Barrott was a member in the 1980s, and was formerly a member of Geddes Axe, Baby Tuckoo and the Dukes of Bordello.